Our Team

 Sabina Khan, MD

-Sabina Khan, MD is a foreign medical graduate from Pakistan who completed her Anesthesiology Residency at University of Arkansas for Medical Sciences in Little Rock, Arkansas in 2014, followed by Pediatric Anesthesiology Fellowship at UT Houston/ McGovern Medical School in 2015.
-After serving as a faculty member at UT until 2019, she worked for two years at the only Children’s Hospital in the UAE before returning to UT as an Assistant Professor in 2021.
+Sabina Khan, MD is an Associate Professor and Program Director in Pediatric Anesthesiology at UT Houston/McGovern Medical School.
+A foreign medical graduate from Pakistan, she completed her Anesthesiology Residency at the University of Arkansas for Medical Sciences in 2014 and a Pediatric Anesthesiology Fellowship at UT Houston in 2015.
+After a faculty appointment at UT and two years at the only Children’s Hospital in the UAE, Dr. Khan returned to Houston, where she was later appointed as the Program Director.

-Outside of work, Dr. Khan enjoys exploring Houston’s diverse cuisine scene, traveling, and spending time with her family.
-She is proud to be a part of the UT work family and lives by the motto “Together Everyone Achieves More” (TEAM).
+Outside of work, Dr. Khan enjoys exploring Houston’s vibrant culinary scene, traveling, and spending time with her family.
+She lives by her motto: T.E.A.M.—Together Everyone Achieves More.

-Outside of work, she enjoys spending time with her husband and two young daughters.
-She loves trying new restaurants, traveling, and taking advantage of everything a big city offers!
+Outside of work, she enjoys spending time with her husband and four cats.
+She loves exploring Houston, trying new restaurants, and traveling.

 StaciCameron